KushangShah/Youtube_Video_Downloder/README.md

 3. Follow the prompts to complete your download.
 4. **Enjoy your downloaded content!**

-- App
+- **App**
 1. Same as terminal.
-2. while you are downloading one video, you can just remove previous link and past another link to start downloading another video side by side. :)
+2. While downloading one video, you can remove the previous link and paste another link to start downloading another video side by side. :)

 ---